fringsoo/pragmatics_game/README.md

 ```

 ### 3. Virtual opponent training
-To use the origin models as virtual opponents, in run_experiments.py set:
+To use the original models as virtual opponents, set in run_experiments.py:
 ```shell
 agent.set_virtual_origin()
 ```
-or use pretrained virtual oppoents in pretrain language system, in run_experiments.py set:
+or use pretrained virtual opponents in pretrain language system, set in run_experiments.py:
 ```shell
 agent.set_virtual_real()
 ```
-or train them system by yourself by setting in run_experiments.py:
+or train them system by yourself:
 ```shell
 agent.set_virtual_real()
 agent.train_virtual_listener()